cappelleemile/tde_holsteranim/README.md

 - Release the key to stop the animation.

 ## Support
 Need help or have questions about the script?
-Feel free to join the community on Discord for support: [Discord Server](https://discord.gg/GwBegce9JJ)
+Feel free to join the community on Discord for support: https://discord.gg/GwBegce9JJ

 ## Download
 Click **Code > Download ZIP** or visit the **[Releases page](https://github.com/tdemods/tde_holsteranim/releases)** to download the latest version.